 What kinds of files can ABDiff compare on macOS?

-ABDiff compares text files, images, videos, folders, and Mach-O binaries on macOS.
-It also supports merge workflows for text and includes a command-line tool for Git and other integrations.
+ABDiff compares text files, images, videos, folders, arbitrary binary files in hex, and structured binary formats including Mach-O. It also supports merge workflows for text and includes a command-line tool for Git and other integrations.

 Yes.
 ABDiff includes split view, side-by-side review, crossfade, change boxes, absolute and proportional difference, blurred difference, edge comparison, SSIM, and Delta E.